WICG/async-append/EXPLAINER.md

 informally, "parsing", "styling", "layout", and "painting" -- yielding back to the event loop between each phase
 (or doing it entirely in parallel, in UAs that support such).
-This chunking has a significant effect on perceived page latency, based on some early Chrome experiments.
+Based on early investigations, chunking the work into broad phases could reduce jank by 30-50% depending on browser.

-(Ideally, the UA would be able to chunk each phase too, chopping them into work-slices that fit within a frame's spare time, and making the work essentially jank-free.
-This is expected to be difficult work, though;
+While breaking work into broad phases is a simpler way to get a large win, later implementations of the API could chunk each phase too, chopping them into work-slices that fit within a frame's spare time.
+This would essentially make DOM work jank-free.
+This level of chunking is expected to be difficult work, though, and shouldn't be required for a V0 of the API.
+Finer grained chunking should not affect the API surface.
-initially requirements will just be to split up the main phases as described above.)

 To prevent DOM creation from blocking the main thread, the rendering process needs to be broken up into chunks that the browser can schedule around other main thread tasks.